StreamElements/docs/src/content/docs/chatbot/filters/language.md

 | Minimum percentage | The minimum detection confidence.
 Messages whose language can't be identified with at least this confidence are flagged. |
 | Excluded characters | Phrases stripped from a message before language detection runs (useful for emote names and channel-specific slang that confuse detection). |

-The filter also supports the [settings shared by all filters](/chatbot/filters#settings-shared-by-all-filters), including the timeout length, custom timeout message, and excluded user level.

-## What happens on a violation
+The filter also supports the [settings shared by all filters](/chatbot/filters#settings-shared-by-all-filters) — timeout length, custom timeout message, excluded user level — which also determine [what happens on a violation](/chatbot/filters#what-happens-on-a-violation).

-The filter's timeout setting determines the action: a timeout for the configured number of seconds, message deletion only (timeout of 0), a permanent ban, or a warning plus deletion (Twitch only).
-See [What happens on a violation](/chatbot/filters#what-happens-on-a-violation) for details.